 The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Pueblo City-County Library District for its annual comprehensive financial report for the fiscal year ended December 31, 2021.
-This was the twelfth year that the government has received this prestigious award.
+This was the thirteenth year that the government has received this prestigious award.
 In order to be awarded a Certificate of Achievement, the government published an easily readable and efficiently organized annual comprehensive financial report.
 A Certificate of Achievement is valid for a period of one year only.
 We believe that our current annual comprehensive financial report continues to meet the GFOA requirements for excellence and we are submitting it for review to determine its eligibility for another certificate.

-I would like to express my appreciation to the Library District Associate Executive Director, Sherri Baca, the Director of Human Resources, Terri Daly, and the Finance Office team, Missy Mantelli, Darlene Sherwood, and Patricia Sanchez, who have consistently and accurately contributed to the efficient operation of the Finance Office.
+I would like to express my appreciation to the Finance team, who have consistently and accurately contributed to the efficient operation of the Finance Office.
 I would also like to extend special thanks to the dedicated professionals at CliftonLarsonAllen LLP., our external auditing firm.
-Finally, I wish to thank Jon Walker, Executive Director, and the members of the Board of Trustees for their leadership and support.
+Finally, I wish to thank the members of the Board of Trustees for their leadership and support.